Shikaga/PitchBlackAnalysis/index.md

-Also, unlike Pitch Black, nearly every single one of the characters is completely unlikable.
-One of Pitch Black's strong points was the fact that most of the characters were actually quite likeable.
+Also, unlike *Pitch Black*, nearly every single one of the characters is completely unlikable.
+One of *Pitch Black*'s strong points was the fact that most of the characters were actually quite likeable.
 None of the characters were over the top cliches.
 Even Johns, as flawed as he is, acted more like a scared chid than a action villain stereotype.

-You genuinely want all the characters in Pitch Black to make it through.
+You genuinely want all the characters in *Pitch Black* to make it through.
 The same can not be said of Riddick.
 Every single one of the characters is completely unlikable.

 You have absolutely no empathy for any of the characters that die, and no joy for those who live.
-In Pitch Black, when Jack and Abu escape the planet with Riddick, you feel genuinely relieved for them, and feel a very real sense of pain that Fry didn't make it.
+In *Pitch Black*, when Jack and Abu escape the planet with Riddick, you feel genuinely relieved for them, and feel a very real sense of pain that Fry didn't make it.

 You do not feel the least thing for these characters.
 They have all backstabbed and bitched and postured the whole movie, and you can't help but think the movie would be better without them.